kimwoonggon/CUDA-Challenge/README.md

 - Recalled Learnings from Day 4 to convert an image to grayscale.
 - Applied image blurring to smooth out noise, preventing the edge detection filter from capturing unwanted noise.
 This step also leveraged knowledge from Day 4..
 Again, recalled Day 4 image blurring knowledge.
 - Developed a 2D convolutional kernel with a Laplacian edge detection filter on the blurred image.

+### **Day 10**
+- Implemented a tiled convolutional kernels which handles cases where the input and output sizes of matrices does not match.
+- Understood the concept of halo cells and shared memory.
+- Results:
+  - GPU Tiled Convolution Execution Time: 0.07 ms
+  - CPU Tiled Convolution Execution Time: 0.66 ms